ummadiviany/pds_final_projects/README.md

-### Project 6
+### Project 6 : Geometrical Objects Drawing & Visualization
 1. create a class with the following instances

-      -`Image` : name the image    ## string
+   - `Image` : name the image    ## string
-      -`Shape` : shape of the image ## tuple -`ZeroMatrix` : zero matrix with shape as mentioned 2.create the objcte with the following names
+   - `Shape` : shape of the image ## tuple
+   - `ZeroMatrix` : zero matrix with shape as mentioned

-      -`circle` :
-      -'Rectangle' :
-      -'Triangle' :
+2. Write classes for the following geometrical shapes
+   - `Circle`
+   - `Rectangle`
+   - `Triangle`
-3. write the methods for the following
+3. Write the methods for the following
       - Method to make or draw `circle` shape
       - Method to make or draw `rectangle`
       - Method to make or draw `Triangle`